 All residence halls are fully air conditioned with the capacity of offering diversified housing options to an on-campus population of 3,488 students.
-Each room in Men's New Hall and Women's New Hall has its own bathroom.
+Each room in McCarty Men and McCarty Women has its own bathroom.
 Hillcrest and Mississippi for women, and Elam, Hattiesburg, and Vann for men are arranged in suite fashion with 4-6 students sharing a bath.
-Bolton, Jones, Pulley, Scott, and Wilber (Panhellenic) for women, and Bond and Roberts for men are arranged with baths conveniently located on each floor.
+Bolton, Jones, Pulley, Roberts, Scott, and Wilber (Panhellenic) for women, and Bond for men are arranged with baths conveniently located on each floor.

 Application for campus housing should be made at the time of application to the University.
 The priority deadline for residence hall space is February 1.
-Applications received after February 1 will be processed based on space availability.
-Assignment of a student to a residence hall is incomplete until full prepayment and a signed rental agreement have been received by the Department of Residence Life by the stated deadline.
-Although preferences are honored when possible, the application is for accommodation in the residence hall and not for a specific roommate or specific hall.
-Upperclass assignments are made based on date of application into specific halls.
-Freshman assignments are made based on date of application into random freshman residence halls.
+Applications, prepayment and signed rental agreement received after February 1 will be processed based on space availability.
+Assignment of a student to a residence hall is contingent upon receiving prepayment and signed rental agreement at time of application to housing.
+Although preferences are honored when possible, the application is for accommodation in a residence hall and not for a specific roommate or specific hall.
+Upperclass assignments are made based on date of application.
+Freshman are assigned randomly into Freshman Residence halls.